Questions and answers on your Qualifications Scotland results

 Q. I've got my results but have not yet heard from my choices.
 What should I do?

 A: If you didn’t meet the conditions, they may still be considering your application.
-Making you an offer will depend on whether there are remaining places and the performance of other applicants.
+Making you an offer will depend on whether there are remaining places and how other applicants performed.
 Not everyone gets their results at the same time and the university or college may have to wait a few days to see if there are any spaces.

 If you've met all the conditions, but still haven’t heard from them, check they’re not waiting for further details from you.
 This might be your exam certificates or health checks.
 Check your UCAS Hub for this information or try searching in the email account you used to register with UCAS.